apache/calcite/site/_docs/avatica_json_reference.md

 }
 {% endhighlight %}

-`connectionId`: (required string) The identifier of the connection on which to invoke commit.
+`connectionId` (required string) The identifier of the connection on which to invoke commit.

 ### ConnectionSyncRequest

+This request is used to ensure that the client and server have a consistent view of the database properties.

 {% highlight json %}
 {